AmbulnzLLC/devops-scratch/170524.aws-loft/readme.md

 * Our lack of logging is killing our ability to make intelligent decisions about performance and prioritizing fixes.
 * Include htop on next generation prinstance-host image.
+* Action item: Update readme in JSApps to include information about repeatable migrations.